In India, would-be Microsoft CEO showed inquisitive streak

 That questioning nature has served Nadella well in his 22-year career at Microsoft, the world’s largest software company.
 Last year he was promoted to run the company’s fast-expanding cloud, or Internet-based, computing initiatives.

-Nadella grew up in the southern Indian city of Hyderabad, a technology hub that is home to the biggest Microsoft research and development center outside of the United States.
+Nadella grew up in the southern Indian city of Hyderabad, a technology hub that is home to the biggest Microsoft research and development centre outside of the United States.

 His father was a member of the elite Indian Administrative Service and a member of the Planning Commission during 2004-2009 under Prime Minister Manmohan Singh.
 His father, B. N. Yugandhar, who still lives in Hyderabad, declined to speak with Reuters when reached by phone.